River Raid: Retrospective reviews

-From retrospective reviews of the Atari 2600 game, Brett Weiss included the game in his book The 100 Greatest Console Video Games, 1977-1987 (2014), noting its sharp non-flickering graphics and smooth difficulty progression with "intense, challenging gameplay".
-Weiss said that some reviewers have found the game has not aged well with the release of such games as Ikaruga (2003), but he found that River Raid still remained fun, charming, and elegant.
+From retrospective reviews of the Atari 2600 version, Brett Weiss included the game in his book The 100 Greatest Console Video Games, 1977–1987 (2014), noting its sharp non-flickering graphics and smooth difficulty progression with "intense, challenging gameplay".
+Weiss said that some reviewers have found the game has not aged well with the release of such games as Ikaruga (2003), but he felt River Raid still remained fun, charming, and elegant.
 Matt Fox in his book The Video Games Guide (2013) echoed that the graphics and sound were impressive for the Atari 2600.
-He was lukewarm on the gameplay, writing that with only moving and static hazards to avoid, nothing actively attacked the player's jet.
+He was indifferent on the gameplay, writing that with only moving and static hazards to avoid, nothing actively attacked the player's jet.

 Both Game Informer and IGN described the game as a highlight of the shooter or shoot 'em up game genre.
 Levi Buchanan of IGN placed the game at number two on their list of 2600 titles and praised its pacing, stating that "the game never grew boring in 1982.
 And it retains its fresh, frantic feeling in 2008."
-An anonymous reviewer in Game Informer praised it "one of the best shooters ever to grace the [Atari 2600]", highlighting the game's scrolling as most games for the system at the time were confined to a single screen.
+An anonymous reviewer in Game Informer commended it as "one of the best shooters ever to grace the [Atari 2600]", highlighting the scrolling as most games for the system at the time were confined to a single screen.